sensu/sensu-go-workshop/lessons/operator/10/README.md

 ## Scheduled Maintenance

-### What is a scheduled maintenance window?
+### What is a Scheduled Maintenance Window?

 Scheduled maintenance window is a silence that starts and ends in the future.

-### EXERCISE 3: Configure a scheduled maintenance window
+### EXERCISE 3: Configure a Scheduled Maintenance Window

 #### Scenario